AnjaniRani/clone-project/README.md

 # clone-project
-this is my first project i build using HTML &amp; CSS
+this is my first project i build using HTML & CSS.